FranklyErikasV/GeminiToolProblems/README.md

 While the variable _useAutoChat_ is set to **true**, the program will use a predefined list of user inputs to interact with Gemini.
 If _useAutoChat_ is *false* then the user can chat with the Gemini chatbot through Console inputs.
 Enter an empty string or "q" to stop the interaction.

-_useModelFunctionStructure_ is used to determine whether the tool input's schema is nested into an additional "model" object.
+_inputStructure_ is used to determine whether the tool input's schema is nested into an additional "model" (or "input") object.
 As it is currently implemented in the Danfoss document reading chatbot.
-Summary Tool Example when _useModelFunctionStructure_ is **true**:
+Summary Tool Example when _inputStructure_ is **InputStructure.Model**:
 ```json
 {
   "model": {